alejandro61299/Minimaps_Personal_Research/docs/index.md

 - Switch between **Focused on Player**  or  **Whole world**.
 - Change its shape between **rectangular** or **circular**.
-- Create **indicators** with icons such as points of interest, positons ,alerts by **clicking** on the minimap or on the same map.
+- Create **indicators** with icons such as points of interest, positons ,warnings by **clicking** on the minimap or on the same map.
 - Move the camera using the **mouse drag**.

 ![enter image description here](https://github.com/alejandro61299/Minimaps_Personal_Research/blob/master/docs/web_images/final%20result.gif?raw=true)

-Tendemos dos clases que contendrán todo lo que necesitamos:

- - La primera es  que servirá como factory para  las instancias de  ``` class Minimap_Indicator```
-- La segunda es  ``` class Minimap_Indicator``` que servirá como contenedor de infromación para los avisos y posiciones.
--
 We have two classes that will contain everything we need:

   - The first is ``` class Minimap```  that will serve as the factory for the instances of ``` class Minimap_Indicator```
-- The second one is  ``` class Minimap_Indicator```that will serve as an infromation container for warnings and positions.
+- The second one is  ``` class Minimap_Indicator``` that will serve as an infromation container for warnings and positions.

 ### Introduction

-El primer paso es generar la información necesario para la posterior generación de la textura- Para no distorcionar la imagen generaremos la textura a partir del valor del ancho.
-La información que tenemos del mapa.
+The first step is to generate the necessary information for the subsequent generation of the texture.
+In order not to distort the image, we will generate the texture from the width value.
+The information we have on the map.

 ![enter image description here](https://raw.githubusercontent.com/alejandro61299/Minimaps_Personal_Research/master/docs/web_images/info_1.png)